shreyaaa2635/Space-Quiz/README.md

 # Space-Quiz
 Space-Quiz is a responsive quiz website that was built as a project assigned by the IEEE club of NIT-P. The tech-stacks used for the project are namely: HTML5, CSS3 and JavaScript.
-It provides you with a quiz based on space.
+The website provides you with a quiz based on space.
 # Features
 •	User- Friendly Interface